jaredbest/unity-shooting-game-ml-agents/README.md

 # ML-Agents Unity Example

-## Simple Shooting Game example
+## Simple Shooting Game

 ![](./Thumbnail.png)

-### Quickstart
+### Quick start

-Open A.I.
+A.I.
 Shooting Game with Unity 2019.3.5f1+ and open up the Shooting scene.
-If everything worked out alright you can just press play and see the pretrained model perform.
+If everything worked out alright you can just press play and see the pre-trained model perform.